tberg12/ocular/README.md

 * `-outputLmPath`: Path to write the retrained language model file to.
 (Only relevant if retrainLM is set to true.)
 Default: Don't write out the trained LM.

+* `-allowGlyphSubstitution`: Should the model allow glyph substitutions?
+This includes substituted letters as well as letter elisions.
+Default: false

+* `-inputGsmPath`: Path to the input glyph substitution model file.
+(Only relevant if allowGlyphSubstitution is set to true.)
+Default: Don't use a pre-initialized GSM.

+* `-retrainGSM`: Should the glyph substitution model be updated during font training?
+(Only relevant if allowGlyphSubstitution is set to true.)
+Default: false

+* `-outputGsmPath`: Path to write the retrained glyph substitution model file to.
+(Only relevant if allowGlyphSubstitution and retrainGSM are set to true.)
+Default: Don't write out the trained GSM.

 * `-allowLanguageSwitchOnPunct`: A language model to be used to assign diacritics to the transcription output.
 Default: true